KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/npm--single-page-apps-only-node--npm.md

 ###Node
 In Google Chrome go to [https://nodejs.org/en/](https://nodejs.org/en/)

+Check that you have correctly installed Node by running the command `node --version` in your command line tool (Git Bash for windows or iTerm2 for macs)

 ###npm
 npm is installed with Node.
 Check that you have npm installed in your command line tool (Git Bash for windows or iTerm2 for macs) with the command `npm --version`